 When you're ready to serve, sprinkle each one evenly with 1 tablespoon of the super fine sugar and then use a small kitchen blow torch to brown the sugar to create a crust.
-(You can also place them under the broiler, fairly close to the flame, just until they brown, 1 minute or less.)
+(A sugar shaker is perfect for this.)
+If you don't have the kitchen torch, you can also place them under the broiler, fairly close to the flame, just until they brown, 1 minute or less.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.